This page summarises East Gippsland Water's performance against its outcomes, measures, and targets for the regulatory period 2023–28.

 What are outcomes?

-Water businesses are accountable to their customers for delivering the outcomes set out in their price submissions, under our new PREMO water pricing framework.
+Water businesses are accountable to their customers for delivering the outcomes set out in their price submissions, under our PREMO water pricing framework.
 Each business is required to report at least annually to its customers on:

-- it's performance against the specified measures and targets for each outcome
+- its performance against the specified measures and targets for each outcome

 - an overall assessment of whether it has delivered on expectations for each outcome, including the business’s explanation for any performance shortfalls and how it intends to address them.